MatthewPeplinski/DND-Monster-Clustering/README.md

 ![K Means Elbow Graph](https://github.com/MatthewPeplinski/DND-Monster-Clustering/blob/main/kmeans_intertia_elbow.png)

 ## Final output
-After the 5 clusters are determined, the monsters are grouped, resulting in groups which look like the following:
+After the 5 clusters are determined, the monsters are grouped, resulting in groups which look like the following (note that these clusters are in no particular order):

 Average Stats for cluster 0:
 - CR: 11.57